-Potential target markets served by this opportunity Young professional who earns \$55,000 and seeks a market-rate apartment
+Young professional who earns \$55,000 and seeks a market-rate apartment to buy a first home

-Single earner with kids who earns \$35,000 and seeks a decent apartment Working household that earns \$40,000 to \$50,000 and seeks to buy a first home UTICA HOUSING STUDY I czbLLC UTICA HOUSING STUDY I czbLLC
+Single earner with kids who earns \$35,000 and seeks a decent apartment

+Working household that earns \$40,000 to \$50,000 and seeks

+Seize opportunity for new single-family development

-The Opportunity There is always a market, however small, for new single-family homes in the region.
+There is always a market, however small, for new single-family homes in the region.
 But the demand for this product has been met almost exclusively by communities outside of Utica for half a century.
 New home development would help the city compete for existing housing demand in the region while strengthening existing neighborhoods.

 One location, in particular, has the potential to serve this demand while achieving multiple other aims: the St. Elizabeth Campus of the Mohawk Valley Health System, which will be phased out of use as functions shift downtown to The Wynn Hospital.
 Located in the middle of Utica's healthiest submarket, and along the Genesee Street corridor, a plan for the future of the campus is needed to prevent uncertainty from undermining confidence in the neighborhood.

-Potential Strategy While redevelopment of the campus as a major new source of rental housing is one possible reuse of the campus, it would come with a number of drawbacks.
+While redevelopment of the campus as a major new source of rental housing is one possible reuse of the campus, it would come with a number of drawbacks.

 If 80% of the hospital, nursing school, and convent were to be rehabilitated at an average development cost per square foot of \$200 into 250 spacious apartments, the resulting \$90 million project would mean that the average development cost per unit would be nearly \$350,000.
 This would produce break-even monthly rents of almost \$4,000.
 If developed into 400 small units, the break-even rents would still be around \$2,000.
 Either way, significant subsidies would be needed to bring those rents down-with the deepest discounts requiring the deepest subsidies.

 If substantial conversion to rental housing was pursued, another drawback would be the potential cannibalization of rental demand that could otherwise be channeled into the downtown market.
 The same problem would exist if parts of the hospital were converted into business uses.

-Alternatively, redevelopment of the site as a combination of new single-family housing and a limited number of new rental units could: - Add to the neighborhood's strong existing stock of single-family homes - Complement the existing pattern of curvilinear residential streets - Provide diverse housing opportunities - Add new housing units at a pace less likely to disrupt housing investments elsewhere
+Alternatively, redevelopment of the site as a combination of new single-family housing and a limited number of new rental units could:

+- Add to the neighborhood's strong existing stock of single-family homes - Complement the existing pattern of curvilinear residential streets - Provide diverse housing opportunities - Add new housing units at a pace less likely to disrupt housing investments elsewhere